Get in touch

 If we are to see more emphasis on compliance, claimants need to pre-emptively confirm that they pass both tests.
 Though they are officially part of Revenue’s examination into an R&D tax claim, they are a great way to confirm a project’s eligibility before making a claim.

-The Accounting Test will be covered in our next blog.
+The Accounting Test is covered here.

 The Science Test is how Revenue ensures that a claim under inspection qualifies in terms of the activities claimed.
 Within this test, a technical expert appointed by Revenue will review the work done by the company in an on-site visit.
 This involves discussion with the project technical leads and a review of the evidence of the work.